Probabilities, Uncertainties & Units Used to Quantify Climate Change Activities

 In this activity, you will use statistics to analyze a 150 year dataset from Lake Mendota in Madison Wisconsin reflecting seasonal ice cover.
 Every year, since 1855, someone has recorded when the lake froze (ice on), and when the lake thawed (ice off).
 You'll use these data to ask, 'Is ice off date on Lake Mendota in recent decades statistically different (earlier) than the first two decades of observed ice cover?'
 To answer this question and at the same time quantify the uncertainty around the answer, you will use one of the "t-test", a basic and relatively simple statistical technique.

-Download detailed instructions to analyze the data:
+Download the data:

 Download this worksheet to use in your classroom.